WeiToGo/GoCaml/README.md

 This compiler compiles Go-Lite (a subset of Go) to Java bytecode.

 The compilation happens in several steps.
 The main compiler compiles a go file to Jasmin code.
 The .j files are then compiled to bytecode using the jasmin assembler.
-There are several pre-compiled jvm classes that provide runtime support to implement go data structures, and currently these classes are copied over to accompany the class files produced from go.
+There are several pre-compiled jvm classes that provide runtime support to implement go data structures, and in the last step these classes are copied over to accompany the class files produced from go.

 ## Dependencies
 - OCaml (along with ocamllex and ocamlbuild)
 - menhir (For parsing)
 - JDK 7 or higher (because we use java reflection)
 - Make
+- Jasmin (provided in the repo)

 ## Compiling the compiler